GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/08.471-480/10.A-Year-of-Precious-Blessings/docs.md

 ---
+title: |
-title: 480.
-A Year of Precious Blessings
+    480. A Year of Precious Blessings - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 480.
+A Year of Precious Blessings.
+A year of precious blessings,  And glorious victories won,  Of earnest work progressing,  Its onward course has run;  To Thee, O God, our Refuge,  Whose goodness crowns our days,  Within Thy earthly temple  We lift our souls in praise;  Within Thy earthly temple  We lift our souls in praise.
+    keywords:  |
-    keywords: Church Hymnal, A Year of Precious Blessings, A year of precious blessings,
+        Church Hymnal 1941, adventhymnals, advent hymnals, A Year of Precious Blessings, A year of precious blessings.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 480. A YEAR OF PRECIOUS BLESSINGS
+####  Church Hymnal 1941,

 ```txt
 1.